Global-Development-and-Politics-of-Data/Ch-13-Climate-Change/Data/UNFCCC-Emissions/README.md

 # Codebook

-The following codebook is for the clean dataset called `UNFCCC-Emissions.csv`.
+The following codebook is for the clean dataset called `unfccc-emissions-clean.csv`.

 | Variable      | Description     | Unit of measurement | Data type     | Notes        |